larryjameshenry/larryjameshenry.github.io/_posts/_2020-06-28-power-platform-power-automate-versus-azure-logic-app.md

 categories: [Dynamics365, PowerPlatform, Azure, LogicApps]
 ---

 I have been creating Azure Logic Apps for several years and often discredited Power Automate (formerly Flow) as a lesser integration option.
 I was concerned about security and process management.
 What I am realizing now is that they are formitable partners in the integration space.
 Logic Apps have their role and place along with Power Automate.
+Let's look into each product and determine when each is the better choice.

+A little background on Power Automate, released asdfadf